WordPress/gutenberg/docs/contributors/testing-overview.md

 npm run test-php
 ```

-_Note: The phpunit commands require `wp-env` to be running.
+_Note: The phpunit commands require `wp-env` to be running and composer dependencies to be installed.
 The package script will start wp-env for you if it is not already running._

 Code style in PHP is enforced using [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).
 It is recommended that you install PHP_CodeSniffer and the [WordPress Coding Standards for PHP_CodeSniffer](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards#installation) ruleset using [Composer](https://getcomposer.org/).
 With Composer installed, run `composer install` from the project directory to install dependencies.
 The above `npm run test-php` will execute both unit tests and code linting.
 Code linting can be verified independently by running `npm run lint-php`.